grafana/developer-advocacy/projects/Grafana Office Hours/GOH 12 - Govable.md

 - Intro
 	- *Hello and welcome to Grafana Office Hours.
 I'm `<name>`, a `<position>` at Grafana Labs and today, we're going to talk about `<topic>`.*
 - Announcements
-	- New project releases
+	- ObsCON registration for Nov 14-15
-	- Recent content published
+	- Distributed tracing with Grafana Cloud k6
 - Introductions: Ari and Andrii
 	- Who are you?
 	- What do you do?